CodeF0x/LMSA/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on your Android device or emulator.

-Alternatively, download the latest APK from the [Releases](https://github.com/techcow2/lmsa/releases) page.

 ## Usage

 1. **Run LM Studio**: Start LM Studio on your computer.